conelov/qcustomplot-fetch/README.md

    ```bash
    cmake -DQCUSTOMPLOT_VERSION="2.1.1" .
    ```
-   Alternatively, you can specify the URL for downloading QCustomPlot entirely through the `QCUSTOMPLOT_URL` variable.
+   Alternatively, you can specify the url for downloading QCustomPlot entirely through the `QCUSTOMPLOT_URL` variable.

-3. Call the qcustomplot_attach function and provide the name of the target to which you want to attach the QCustomPlot source files:
+3. Call the `qcustomplot_attach` function and provide the name of the target to which you want to attach the QCustomPlot source files:
    ```cmake
    qcustomplot_attach(<target_name>)